o-brand/aidoo/Common practices.md

 - You should delete unused code and imports.

+- Every file should end with an empty line.

 ### Comments

 - Every class, function should have a meaningful comment what is it for - Use [docstrings](https://peps.python.org/pep-0008/#documentation-strings) in Python and ```/** This is a description of the foo function. */``` in JS.